-“ The first time that I found myself suddenly and spontaneously singing and vocalizing, in this unusual way, was during a visit to the beach 9 years ago.
+“ The first time that I found myself suddenly and spontaneously singing and vocalizing, in this unusual way, was during a visit to the beach 19 years ago.
 A horse (‘belonging’ to a horse-back riding company on the beach) had just been injured when a riding customer had ridden him into another horse as a joke.
 My passion to support the distressed horse in some way led me through the gathering crowd on the beach.
-As I approached him, without conscious thought, I heard myself began to vocalize and sing.
-The horse, who was not allowing anyone else near, immediately responded to the singing and calmly allowed me to approach, and touch his injured leg with energy work.
+As I approached him, without conscious thought, I heard myself spontaneously began to vocalize and sing without having decided to, and without conscious thought (I had never heard this kind of vocalizing before - I remember feeling that it was coming through me from somewhere else).
+The horse, who was not allowing anyone else near, immediately responded to the singing, and calmly allowed me to approach, and touch his injured leg as I administered energy work.
 I did this for about 30 min. while singing improvisationally the entire time to him!

 Months later, I was “walking” a very ill dolphin in a rehab pool while on shift as a volunteer with the Dolphin Rescue Team of The Texas Marine Mammal Stranding Network.
 The dolphin was experiencing deep neurological challenges, and had a seizure about every 2 minutes.
 He would seizure and bow against me so strongly as I held him that I could hardly remain standing.
 I began to vocalize and chant a definite melody that flowed to me in those moments.
 The other volunteer timed the seizure activity during the hour in which I sang to our dolphin friend…they decreased from every 2 minutes to only every 10 minutes.
 Several days later, he was euthanized due to the severity of his injuries.
 Although we were not allowed to be physically present during euthanasia, I vocalized that same exact melody in absentia at the time of euthanasia.
 Interestingly, after that hour, I have never been able to remember that melody again.